eliminmax/tech-journal/docs/topics/Ansible/Installation-Methods.md

 python3 -m pip install --user pipx
 ```

-I'd recommend against this method, as installing as user is a recipie for dependency hell, while installing as root is a recipie for dependency hell that can break your system.
+I'd recommend against this method, as installing as user is a recipe for dependency hell, while installing as root is a recipe for dependency hell that can break your system.
 See the [pipx-in-pipx](#install-pipx-with-pipx-in-pipx) instructions below for an alternative.

 #### Install pipx with pipx-in-pipx